 drivers by Motor Carrier Safety Assistance Program (MCSAP) Inspectors.”

 MCSAP inspectors check to ensure that drivers and vehicles are FMCSA and HMR compliant.
 Violations can result in fines or place drivers and/or vehicles under Out-of-Service orders.

 What to Expect During an Inspection

 - Level I – North American Standard Inspection: A comprehensive inspection of driver and vehicle.
-The driver’s credentials such as CDL, SKE, HOS are reviewed.
+Respective authorities will review the driver’s credentials such as CDL, SKE, HOS.
 Also, seatbelt usage, drug or alcohol use, and vehicle inspection reports are evaluated.
 Includes inspecting brakes, exhaust, fuel systems, tires, lighting devices, and more.